Welcome to my blog

 Useful Commands for OSX Administration

-Over the years I have stored a file that has many of the day to day commands that I use to administer the computers at my workplace.
-After 4 years of saving these commands I am giving back and creating the ultimate post to aid all new sys admins out there.
-The Adaptive Firewall The most basic task you can do with the firewall is to disable all of the existing rules.
-To do so, simply run afctl (all afctl options require sudo) with a -d option: afctl -d When...
+Over the years I have stored a file that has many of the day-to-day commands that I use to administer the computers at my workplace.
+After 4 years of saving these commands, I've decided it's time to give back and create this post to aid all new sys admins out there who are just starting their careers or looking for a reference point in their daily tasks.

 Export OSX Wiki Server to CSV

 Recently our Organization has grown to immense size and we are starting to outgrow the 10.6 Wiki server that we use primarily for our intranet.
-I have been looking at the 10.7 wiki server however it is not much better, our intranet has been plagued with bouts of corruption and plist issues that have caused slow load times, and extreme data loss.
-Its pretty clear that we need to move to a more stable information storage media.
-We have looked at WordPress and Drupal for this functionality however the biggest...
+I have been looking at the 10.7 wiki server, however it is not much better; our intranet has been plagued with bouts of corruption and plist issues that have caused slow load times and extreme data loss.
+It's pretty clear that we need to move to a more stable information storage media.
+We have looked at WordPress and Drupal for this functionality, but the biggest...

 10.7 Server throttle high CPU usage script

 For the last two years, I have noticed a trend.
-From time to time Apple will release updates to its OSX Server environment, sometimes these updates go smoothly however the bulk of the time it causes several nasty side affects one of them being high CPU usage among rogue processes.
-One such was covered here the HWMOD bug which caused extremely high CPU usage.
-Sometimes these are easy to fix while other times these cause your system to crash and burn due to high CPU usage.
-On the flip side...
+From time to time Apple will release updates to its OS X Server environment, sometimes these updates go smoothly; however, the bulk of the time it causes several nasty side effects, one of them being high CPU usage among rogue processes.
+One such was covered here: the HWMOD bug, which caused extremely high CPU usage.
+Sometimes these are easy to fix, while other times they cause your system to crash and burn due to high CPU usage.
+On the flip...